 The University of Liverpool Medical School reformed its curriculum from a traditional curriculum to a problem-based learning curriculum (PBL) in 1996.
 Since 2001 onwards graduates have been educated through the new curriculum.
 The newer curriculum followed Tomorrow's Doctors recommendations.
 The ongoing longitudinal Liverpool Curriculum Evaluation Project has looked at this curriculum change by comparing the traditional 2000 cohort with the PBL cohort from 2001 (Watmough et al, 2006) (Watmough et al, 2006a) (Watmough et al, 2006b) (Watmough et al, 2009) (Watmough et al, 2010).
-This has involved qualitative methodology with interviews with graduates have also been performed.
+This has involved qualitative methodology with interviews with graduates of both types of course and with supervisors.
+Focus groups with graduates have also been performed.
 Quantitative methodology through surveys with graduates and supervisors has also been used.